-A sump pump provides the pumping power in a basement waterproofing system that keeps the basement dry by relieving water pressure.
-Drain pipe (aka French drains) installed inside the basement along the edge of the floor collect water and convey it to a sump pit.
-A sump pump comes on automatically when water in the sump pit reaches a certain level, pumping the water outside the house.
+A sump pump keeps the basement dry by relieving water pressure.
+Drain pipe installed inside the basement along the edge of the floor collects water and carries it to a sump pit.
+The sump pump comes on automatically when water in the sump pit reaches a certain level, pumping the water outside the house through a discharge line.

-Plumbers, basement waterproofing specialists (like Basement Systems contractors) and even DIYers can install sump pumps, although it takes specialized equipment, hard work and construction experience to install a complete sump pump system.
+Plumbers, basement waterproofing specialists (like Basement Systems contractors) and even DIYers can install sump pumps, although it takes specialized equipment and experience to install a complete sump pump system like the ones designed by Basement Systems.
 Choosing the best sump pump for your needs is just as important as making sure it is installed properly.

-If your basement doesn’t have a perimeter drain and sump pump system, this is what you can expect to happen to have a sump pump installed.
-The procedure is similar for a crawl space.
+If your basement doesn’t have a perimeter drain or sump pit, this is the typical process you can expect during the installation of your sump pump system.
+The installation method is similar for a crawl space.

 Sump pit with plastic liner